 Soil and Transplanting

-Well-draining succulent soil is essential to prevent root rot in these plants.
+The baby necklace plant crassula needs a well-draining soil mix to prevent root rot in these plants.

-You can also add in perlite mixed with a cactus potting mix for a similar effect.
+Mixing in perlite with a cactus potting mix for a similar effect.

 The Baby Necklace Vine can be propagated using stem cuttings or leaves.